Social Media

 Crossroads Foundation – Accepts A Huge Range Of Donations From Clothing To Electrical Goods, Furniture, Toys, Baby Gear And More

 A long-standing NGO, Crossroads is no stranger to Hong Kong.
 It has been helping people in the community and all over the world for over 20 years in the business of connecting those in need with those who can provide help.
 It accepts all forms of re-wearable items, which then go into its Global Distribution programme.
 Half of the distributed goods go to cases sponsored by the Social Welfare Department, and the other half is designated for foreign countries.
-Mail your donations in, drop them off at its door or call for a pickup (though the latter can sometimes take a few weeks to arrange).
+Use the GoodCity.HK app to submit photos of your goods, and once approved, you can arrange delivery by van or drop-off the items yourself to their Tuen Mun facility.

 What you can donate: A lot!
 All wearable clothing, electrical appliances, furniture and household goods, baby items and toys (changing tables, cots and high chairs, and strollers, etc. are always needed) and miscellaneous items as well